Codecademy/docs/content/go/concepts/loops/loops.md

 ## The While Loop

-A "while" loop is a loop that runs as long as the condition is true.
-In some languages, this is implemented with the keyword `while`.
-In Go, the "while" loop is implemented with a `for` loop omitting the init and post statements.
+A "while" loop runs as long as the condition is true.
+In some languages, this is implemented with a `while` keyword.
+In Go, however, the "while" loop is implemented with a `for` loop by omitting the `init` and `post` statements.

 ### Syntax